papis/papis/doc/source/citations.rst

 documents that cite said document.
 You can also generate this file from the web application or from the ``papis citations`` command.

-The citation files try to include information already existing in the library first, i.e. before doing any online query, Papis tries to find the relevant information in your library.
+The citation commands first try to find information that already exists in the library.
+That is to say, before doing any online query, it tries to find the relevant information in your library (e.g. Crossref supports ``citations`` that can be cross-referenced).

 Notice that Papis copies most of the metadata to the ``citations.yaml`` and ``cited-by.yaml`` files.
-Even though this might seem quite heavy on disk space, as a rule of thumb all the ``citation.yaml`` files of a library with 2k papers containing physics papers will amount to only around 30MB.
+Even though this might seem quite heavy on disk space, as a rule of thumb all the ``citations.yaml`` files of a library with 2k papers containing physics papers will amount to only around 30MB.